-BMW says its latest 3 Series interior is "straight out of the BMW design handbook."
-That translates to a straightforward look with tight fits, simple shapes and upscale materials.
+BMW interiors are never overly ornate and the interior of the BMW 3 Series is simple, elegant and minimalistic in design.
+It’s also beautifully assembled with tight fits and upscale materials.
+Seat comfort is exceptional as is the driving position.
+The gauges are clear and concise.
 The center controls are angled toward the driver, putting them in easy reach.
 The sedans have acceptable legroom in the second row, and it's downright impressive in the larger 3 Series Gran Turismo.
-The driver and front passenger can use the console-mounted iDrive controller, and both can easily see the high-resolution central screen.
-The Sports Wagon and Gran Turismo models offer sizable cargo-hauling advantages over sedan-only rivals like the Lexus IS.
+The Sports Wagon and Gran Turismo models offer sizable cargo-hauling advantages over sedan-only rivals like the Lexus IS and Mercedes C-Class.

-The least expensive 3 Series is the 320i, with a Manufacturer's Suggested Retail Price (MSRP) starting around $34,000.
-The more powerful 328i begins just over $39,000.
-From there prices only rise, with the 330e hybrid starting at about $44,700 and the 6-cylinder 340i variants beginning just under $47,000.
-The BMW M3 performance model begins over $64,000.
-Wagon and the Gran Turismo hatchbacks start in the low- to mid-$40,000 range.
-At these levels the majority of 3 Series are in line with small luxury-sedan rivals like the Lexus IS, Audi A4, Mercedes-Benz C-Class, Infiniti Q50 and the all-new Jaguar XE.
+The least expensive 3 Series is the 320i sedan with a manual transmission, its Manufacturer's Suggested Retail Price (MSRP) starting around $36,000, with 6-cylinder 340i variants beginning just under $50,000.
+The high-performance BMW M3 begins over $65,000.
+Wagon and Gran Turismo hatchbacks start in the mid-$40,000 range and the plug-in hybrid 330e starts around $46,500.
+All-wheel drive is available on most models and adds about $2,000.
+At these levels most 3 Series models are in line with small-luxury-sedan rivals like the Lexus IS, Audi A4, Mercedes-Benz C-Class, Infiniti Q50 and Jaguar XE.
 For comparison values, check out the Acura TLX, while the Volvo S60 comes with impressive safety features for less money.
 Before buying, check the KBB.com Fair Purchase Price to find out what others in your area are paying for their 3 Series.
 The 3 Series has typically enjoyed good but not class-leading resale value.

-Options for the 2016 3 Series are both extensive and pricey.
-However, some features are worth their weight in gold, including the Surround View camera, a hands-free power trunklid that opens by waving your foot under the bumper, navigation with programmable waypoints, a head-up display, and adaptive cruise control.
-The sport seats, aerodynamic enhancements, suspension tuning, and lightweight wheels of the available M Sport Package help bridge the performance gap between the standard 3 Series and the fire-breathing M3.
-All-wheel drive (AWD) is available on many models in lieu of rear-wheel drive (RWD), and is standard in the wagon and Gran Turismo.
+Options on the 2018 3 Series are extensive and pricey.
+However, many are worth the investment, including the Surround View camera, a hands-free power trunklid that opens by waving your foot under the bumper, navigation, a head-up display, and adaptive cruise control.
+The sport seats, aerodynamic enhancements, suspension tuning, and lightweight wheels of the M Sport Package (standard on the 340i) help bridge the performance gap between lesser models and the fire-breathing M3.
+All-wheel drive (AWD) is available on many models in lieu of rear-wheel drive (RWD), although not on the M3, and is standard on the Sports Wagon and Gran Turismo.

 WAGON, HATCH VARIANTS